piscis/fritzbox-cloudflare-dyndns-vercel/README.md

 # Fritz!Box Cloudflare DynDNS Updater via Vercel

 This is a DynDNS Service that can be used to update the IP address of a Fritz!Box to a Cloudflare DNS record.
+It supports updates of A- and AAAA-records.
+Every time your IP Address changes the service will be called by your Fritz!Box and the IP address will be updated.

 ## Setup Service and configure Fritz!Box